 2. Double click This PC icon on your Desktop.

 3. Open the game installation location.
-The default location is given below, however the actual location may vary depending on the folder selected during the installation wizard.
+The default location is given below.
+However, the actual location may vary depending on the folder selected during the setup wizard.

 - C:\Program Files\Train Simulator 2016\